Chinese Pickled Vegetables Recipe and the foods I experienced during my trip to China!

 We enjoyed the most amazing sushi at the Zhen Chinese restaurant in the Wanda Vista Hotel, Yantai in Shandong Province, China.
 The food just kept on coming and it was all exquisite (possibly excepting the sea urchin but, I did try it)!

-My first time to eat at Hot Pots Restaurant and taste a Chinese Beer!
+My first time to eat at Hot Pots Restaurant and taste Chinese Beer!

-The only thing I’d to give a thumbs down is the on the bread. . . the really don’t do it well.
-It looks lovely but it’s got hardly any flavor and the texture is just off.
-That purple bite in the photo below nearly took out my front teeth!
+The only thing I’d to give a thumbs down is the on the bread. . . the don’t do it well.
+It looks lovely but it’s got hardly any flavor and the texture is just off!
+That purple bite in the photo above nearly took out my front teeth!

 For reals.

 Whatever was in the center was rock hard.
-I learned a good lesson though and broke things apart before just sinking my teeth into them from then on!
+I learned a good lesson though and broke things apart before just sinking my teeth into them from that moment on! 🙂

-These photo’s are from a more casual dining restaurant. . . the fish always have their heads and tails on- it’s just part of the culture there AND nope I didn’t eat any chicken feet soup! (although they sure love it there).
+The photo’s above are from a more casual dining restaurant. . . the fish always have their heads and tails on- it’s just part of the culture there AND nope I didn’t eat any chicken feet soup! (although they sure love it there).

 I discovered that Durian Desserts are NOT my favorite… not so much.